Find out more by registering your interest, be the first to hear when registrations open, and receive an early bird discount code to book your place.

 In the spirit of the Tour de France's four jerseys, we've been inspired to create our very own Grand Depart Classic jersey competition.
 Our four jerseys will each be awarded on the eve of the ride:

-We'll look after you and your bike throughout the event, from the moment you arrive on Friday in Nice, to the moment you say farewell on the Sunday.
-The support we provide includes:
+We'll look after you and your bike throughout the event, from the moment you arrive at Plymouth on the Thursday afternoon, to the moment you say farewell on Sunday.

 Many of our 2019 riders started cycling again for the first time since their childhood and successfully completed the ride.
 If you are concerned about its difficulty, give Jermayne from the Sporting Events team a call on 0203 310 7034.
 He completed last year's route as well as the year before, and can tell you want to expect in 2020.